 Real estate industry focus group

 The Real Estate Industry Focus Group is a forum for in-house counsel members working in the real estate industry to network, share information and exchange ideas that are pertinent to the development of the real estate industry in Hong Kong.
-The chair of the real estate focus group is David Lamb (an ACC Hong Kong Director).
 The expected time commitment is approximately 2 to 4 hours per month

 Pro bono legal services committee

 The ACC Hong Kong Pro Bono Legal Services Committee was formed in 2018 with the goal of encouraging and assisting our members to provide pro bono legal services to needy institutions, individuals and not-for-profit enterprises.
 The Committee’s objectives are:

 1. To understand the status quo for in-house counsel to provide pro bono legal services in Hong Kong;

 2. To educate and facilitate our members’ participation in improving access to justice via production of guidance materials, resources, and delivery of educational seminars, with relevant information made available on the ACC HK website;